Cave Spring High School PARENT & STUDENT BAND HANDBOOK

-TRI-M Open to all Cave Spring music students.
+TRI-M (optional) Open to all Cave Spring music students.

 Our student leaders are a very important part of the instrumental music program.
 We can only continue to build on the successes of the past if we continue to have outstanding student leadership.
 Good leaders look for jobs that need doing; they don’t wait to be asked.
 Good leaders know that respect comes from peers only when it is earned.
 The leadership team should strive to always set an example by their behavior.
 A way to be recognized is by joining TRI-M (Formerly Modern Music Masters).
 During the fall we will have an interest meeting and within those meeting we will plan on meeting times and needs for the organization.
 These students help promote and encourage involvement through stewardship and participation.